Archives and Special Collections Policies and Rules

 Only notebooks, notepads, pencils, and personal computers may be on the table when viewing the collections.
 Everything else must be stowed beneath the chair or table.

 The materials must be kept flat on the table at all times unless there are specific instructions to use a cradle or other viewing aid.
+Patrons may be required to wear gloves when handling certain materials.

 Do not make any marks on any of the materials.
 Do not fold, tear, or otherwise adjust any of the materials.
+No marking, erasing, tracing or rubbing is permitted.

 The exact order and arrangement of manuscript materials must be kept intact.
 If any mistakes in arrangement are discovered, please call it to the attention of the librarian.